 I’m a fiction writer living in the San Francisco Bay Area.

-My story “Paddle to Canada” was included in The O. Henry Prize Stories and read on NPR’s Selected Shorts.
-Another story, “Town of Birds,” won the Kenyon Review Short Fiction Contest.
-My work has also appeared in ZYZZYVA, Crazyhorse, Hobart, McSweeney’s Internet Tendency, The Normal School, Day One and Saltgrass.
-I have a B.A. from Dartmouth College and an M.F.A. from Columbia University, where I also taught a fiction workshop.
+My stories have appeared in The O. Henry Prize Stories, the Kenyon Review (as winner of their Short Fiction Contest), ZYZZYVA, Alaska Quarterly Review, Crazyhorse, New Orleans Review, Hobart, McSweeney’s Internet Tendency, The Normal School, Day One, and Saltgrass.
+Two of my stories have been read on Symphony Space’s Selected Shorts.
+I have an M.F.A. from Columbia University, where I also taught a fiction workshop.
 I’ve received a scholarship from the Bread Loaf Writers’ Conference, a fellowship from The Lighthouse Works, and a residency from PLAYA.

 I live in Santa Clara, California with my husband, daughter, and two small, noisy mutts.